ktravers/ktravers.github.io/_posts/2017-06-28-how-to-work-with-developers.md

 This little cutie started as an inside joke at [Github](https://github.com), but its adorableness quickly permeated the industry.
 When your code has been approved to ship, your teammates tag it with the :shipit: squirrel, the universal mascot of pushing code.

+So if you notice your engineering team sharing a bunch of squirrel pictures, don’t worry - they haven’t lost their minds.
+They’re just excited to push some new code to your users.

 Read the full lore [here](https://www.quora.com/GitHub-What-is-the-significance-of-the-Ship-It-squirrel) and [here](https://github.com/blog/1271-how-we-ship-github-for-windows).